KYC vs AML – What is the difference?

 1. Acquisition of an identity document, e.g., passport, national identity card, or driver’s license.
 The ID document is then analyzed across multiple vectors such as authenticity, consistency, expiry, and so forth.

 2. Establishing that the document holder is indeed present during the transaction.
-This is achieved by taking a selfie/video along with a passive or active liveness check.
+This is achieved by taking a selfie or video along with a passive or active liveness check.

 At ComplyCube, we have built a powerful AML/KYC Compliance stack on top of smart workflows and APIs.
 Our unique platform enables firms to quickly implement a risk-based AML/KYC framework bespoke to their needs.
-Businesses can also leverage our state-of-the-art Mobile and Web SDKs to create user-friendly KYC processes that verify customers’ identities effortlessly.
+Businesses can also leverage our state-of-the-art Mobile and Web SDKs to create user-friendly KYC processes that effortlessly verify customers’ identities.

 ComplyCube’s KYC and AML Compliance Stack